Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 If your company file is saved on a Linux Server

 If you are familiar with the Linux server then only we recommend you perform these steps.
-Make sure before you perform these following you have the right permissions to make changes on the server.
+Make sure before you perform the following you have the right permissions to make changes on the server.

 Step 1: Configure your Linux server